jdchandler88/ccri-neighborhood-exercise/README.md

 See the problem [here](Counting_grid-cell_neighborhoods.pdf).

+## Assumptions
+* You have a Java JVM installed that supports Gradle
+* You have Gradle installed
+  * If you don't have Gradle installed, then replace "gradle" with:
+    * Windows: gradlew.bat
+    * Linux: gradlew

 ## Running the app
 The only execution of this code is currently through tests.
 To run tests, use ```gradle clean build``` and view the output on the console.